 Marinades have been around for centuries; the ancient Egyptians used marinades as well as the Romans.
 Asians have been using marinades for centuries that are based primarily on soy.

 The word marinade came about in the early 17th century from the Latin word mare(which means sea).
 Some say the word came from the French, others say it came from the Italians and others say it was English.

 It does not matter where the word came from as much as the application for delicious flavor.
-There are distinctions from region to region about the use and design of marinades.
-Each region has their own marinade that stands out from the others.
-Marinades make use of different spices, herbs, yogurt and buttermilk to create a robust flavor that defies description.
+There are distinctions from region to region in the use and design of marinades.
+Each region has its marinade that stands out from the others.
+Marinades make use of different spices, herbs, yogurt, and buttermilk to create a robust flavor that defies description.